BarbaraRate Barbara: Do you like this name?

 Popularity of Barbara

-Displayed below is the baby names popularity of the name Barbara for girls (2012 statistics).
+Displayed below is the baby names popularity of Barbara name for girls (2012 statistics).
 Compare Barbara with its variant forms and related girl baby names.